stechtmann/BL2700/Blast.md

 1. Out of the top 100 hits what is the lowest scoring hit?

 What conclusions can be drawn from these results?
-Is the human TCP-1 homogous to the *E. coli* GroEL?
+Is the human T-complex protein 1 homogous to the *E. coli* GroEL?

 ## Command line BLAST activity (30 minutes)
 ### Part 1 - Install blast tools